-22. Curriculum and online safety
+23. Curriculum and Online Safety

-Child safety issues and child protection will be addressed through the curriculum where appropriate, especially through PSHE, Computing and E-Safety, Citizenship, Relationship and Sex Education (RSE,) Health Education and British Values.
+Child safety issues and child protection will be addressed through the curriculum where appropriate, especially through PSHE, Computing and Online Safety, Citizenship, Relationship and Sex Education (RSE,) Health Education and British values.

 School is likely to be in regular contact with parents and carers.
 Those communications will be used to reinforce the importance of children being safe online and parents and carers are likely to find it helpful to understand what systems we use to filter and monitor online use.
-It will be especially important for parents and carers to be aware of what their children are being asked to do online, including the sites they will asked to access and be clear who from the school (if anyone) their child is going to be interacting with online.
+It will be especially important for parents and carers to be aware of what their children are being asked to do online, including the sites they will be required to access and be clear who from the school (if anyone) their child is going to be interacting with online.